siddharthtiwari-03/UnSQL/Readme.md

 ![NPM Downloads](https://img.shields.io/npm/dm/unsql)
 ![NPM License](https://img.shields.io/npm/l/unsql "UnSQL License")

 **UnSQL** is a lightweight, open-source JavaScript library that facilitates class based, schemaless interactions with the structured databases viz. `MySQL`, `PostgreSQL` and `SQLite` through dynamic query generation.
+It is the only library that supports single codebase across all dialects.
 It is compatible with javascript runtime environments like NodeJS and NextJS.

 ## Table of Contents
 1. [Overview](#1-overview)